Navigating Marriage Legalities

 Where Do You Get a Marriage Licence?

-Marriage licences are issued by the province or territory where the marriage ceremony will take place—not where you live.
-So if you're planning a destination wedding in another part of Canada, make sure to apply in that region.
+Your marriage licence must be issued in the province or territory where the ceremony takes place, not necessarily where you live.
+So if you're planning a destination wedding within Canada, be sure to apply in the region where the wedding will happen.

 General Requirements (May Vary by Province):